My U.S. citizenship interview

 After I sent in my application, the next step was my biometrics appointment.
 At the appointment, I gave my fingerprints and signature and had my photograph taken.
 Then I waited.
 It was 7 months before I received a notification letter from USCIS to come for my citizenship interview!

-My citizenship interview would take place on November 27, 2019, the day before Thanksgiving.
+My citizenship interview was on Nov 27, 2019, the day before Thanksgiving.

 I did some research about what would happen in the interview.
 Many people said that the USCIS in some states can make the interview a bit more difficult than it used to be.
-The interviewers are asking applicants about the meaning of each question in the N-400 application.
+The interviewers ask applicants about the meaning of each question in the N-400 application.

-So, while I waited, I decided to use my time to catch up on my citizenship study.
+So, while I waited, I decided to use my time to study.
 I dedicated:

 The day for my citizenship interview arrived.

 I was told not to be nervous or afraid of failing.
 I got some other good tips, too: